Introduction: Why Verbal Fluency Matters for Adults

 Deliver presentations with clarity

-Network more effectively
+Network more confidently

 Verbal Fluency and Cognitive Health in Older Adults